timbroderick/crainshack/README.md

 * Type "stackoverflow:" and your question.
 [Stackoverflow](https://stackoverflow.com/) is a website dedicated to answering questions for computer developers.
 It's huge, has a worldwide reach and is essentially THE repository of developer knowledge in the 21st century for beginners all the way up to experts.
 * Type what you want to do ("excel pivot table") and then the word "tutorial."

-If those don't work, contact me and we'll figure it out together.
+If those don't work, contact me - or come to the Tuesday session - and we'll figure it out together.

 ### For Excel